-Microscopic disc surgery, which is the gold standard for getting rid of disc pain experienced by the elderly, is performed by the best and most skilled neurosurgeons in Turkey.
+Microdiscectomy Surgery is considered the gold standard for getting rid of disc pain suffered by the elderly, so it is performed by the most skilled neurosurgeons in Turkey.

 Microscopic disc surgery, is the microexcision of the herniated disc, thereby reducing pressure on the spinal nerve root by removing the material that causes pain.